 It’s where the buyer becomes the seller.

-Basically you’re promoting your voice-over services to the businesses you do business with.
+Basically you’re promoting your voice-over services to the local (or regional) businesses you do business with.

 Here’s how to use the BBS Technique to find voice-over work: